philippschulte/fastly-promises/README.md

 The `Fastly` instance has a `requestmonitor` property that can be used to retrieve request statistics:

-- `requestmonitor.count` for the total number of requests
+- `requestmonitor.count` for the total number of requests.
-- `requestmonitor.remaining` for the number of requests remaining according to Fastly's API Rate limit for the hour or `undefined` (if no modifying requests have been made yet)
+- `requestmonitor.remaining` for the number of requests remaining according to Fastly's API Rate limit for the hour or `undefined` (if no modifying requests have been made yet).
-- `requestmonitor.edgedurations` for an array of API processing durations (in milliseconds, measured from the edge)
+- `requestmonitor.edgedurations` for an array of API processing durations (in milliseconds, measured from the edge).
-- `requestmonitor.durations` for an array of request durations (in milliseconds, measured from the client, i.e. including network latency)
+- `requestmonitor.durations` for an array of request durations (in milliseconds, measured from the client, i.e. including network latency).

 With `requestmonitor.stats` you can get all of that in one object, including minumum, maximum and mean durations for all requests.